hashicorp/packer/website/source/docs/templates/engine.html.md

     For backwards compatability, `WinRMPassword` is also available through this engine, though it is no different than using the more general `Password`.

-    This function is only for use within _provisioners_, and does not yet work if the provisioners are being used in conjunction with our chroot builders or with lxc/lxd builders.
+    This function is only for use within specific options inside of _provisioners_ -- these options will be listed as being template engines in the provisioner documentation.
+This feature does not yet work if the provisioners are being used in conjunction with our chroot builders or with lxc/lxd builders.